Send a PDF sample instantly to your inbox.

 The emergence of new technology, the rise and fall of the housing market, and cultural changes both big and small have morphed our understanding of the American Dream.

 What was once represented by white picket fence suburbia and a nuclear family no longer holds true.
 Maybe for some, but for many—especially those in the millennial camp—the idea of the American Dream has shifted.
-Whether due to rising rent in cities, the student debt crisis, or simply the changing times, the idea that Adams coined in the 1930s has shifted.
+Rising rent in cities, the student debt crisis, political and economic uncertainty, racial and cultural divisions, and more have caused the idea to which Adams referred in the 1930s to change.

 ""